khaors/geocompr/main.md

 The `target` parameter expects the response variable and the `positive` parameter determines which of the two factor levels of the response variable indicate the landslide initiation point.
 All other variables of the provided dataset will serve as predictors (check out with `getTaskFormula(task)`).
 As we will perform a spatial CV later on, we need to specify the coordinates which will form the basis of the spatial partitioning (see section \@ref(intro-cv) and Figure \@ref(fig:partitioning)).
-These have to be provided as a dataframe in parameter `coordinates`.
+These have to be provided in a separate dataframe object in parameter `coordinates`.

 ```r